aadis21/apogeeservices/README.md

 ## Live Demo

-You can view the live application at [The Wisdom Workshop](https://luckygoswami.github.io/The-Wisdom-Workshop/).
+You can view the live application at [Apogee Services](https://luckygoswami.github.io/The-Wisdom-Workshop/).

 ## Contributing